Making Crystal Shine!

 The West Metro has changed drastically in the last 20 years and will change further in the next 20.
 Forest's vision for Crystal prioritizes preparing for a more competitive landscape for businesses and residents.
-Crystal in 2040 is known for its excellent community services, diversity, and entrepreneurial spirit, having invested to improve transportation, safety, and business climate, while maintaining affordable housing and a robust parks and trail system.
+With Forest's vision Crystal will be known for its excellent community services, diversity, and entrepreneurial spirit, having invested to improve transportation, safety, and business climate, while maintaining affordable housing and a robust parks and trail system.
+Let's make Crystal shine!

 Our streets are critical to Crystal.
 Visiting any neighborhood on a warm evening you will see Crystal alive; people walking their dogs, children learning to ride a bike, and couples going on a walk.
 Our streets are where we connect with the community and raise our families.
 That is why we must ensure they are safe and serve all residents.